Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach

 Our first assessment scenario is a baseline.
-Before operational testing, an assessor uses dependability evidence to justify the reliability-related PK \ref{cons_engineering_goal}, and the following two PKs about the independence assumption (\emph{cf.} Remark \ref{remark_3_caes_of_dependance}): \begin{constraint}[confidence in negative dependence] $\phi_1 \times 100\%$ confidence that the outcomes between two successive tests have negative dependence, i.e. $P(\Lambda < X)=\phi_1$. \end{constraint} \begin{constraint}[confidence in positive dependence] $\phi_2 \times 100\%$ confidence that the outcomes between two successive tests have positive dependence, i.e. $P(\Lambda > X)=\phi_2$. \end{constraint} Consequently, the assessor's \textit{prior confidence in independence} is $(1-\phi_1-\phi_2)$, i.e. $P(\Lambda = X)=1-\phi_1-\phi_2$.
-Note that in all of the remaining theorems in this paper, $\phi_1=\phi_2=0$ is the special case of independent executions, whence the theorems agree with previously published univariate CBI results.
+Before operational testing, an assessor uses reliability evidence to justify the engineering goal PK \ref{cons_engineering_goal}, and the following two PKs about the independence assumption (\emph{cf.} Remark \ref{remark_3_caes_of_dependance}): \begin{constraint}[confidence in negative dependence] $\phi_1 \times 100\%$ confidence in successive software executions having negative dependence; i.e., $P(\Lambda < X)=\phi_1$. \end{constraint} \begin{constraint}[confidence in positive dependence] $\phi_2 \times 100\%$ confidence in successive software executions having positive dependence; i.e., $P(\Lambda > X)=\phi_2$. \end{constraint} Consequently, the assessor's \textit{prior confidence in independence} is $(1-\phi_1-\phi_2)$, i.e. $P(\Lambda = X)=1-\phi_1-\phi_2$.
+Note that in all of the remaining theorems in this paper, $\phi_1=\phi_2=0$ is the special case of i.i.d. execution outcomes -- in this limit, all the theorems agree with previously published univariate CBI results.

-An assessor observes $n$ successful executions.
-Using the Klotz failure model, the CBI problem of determining the least amount of confidence the assessor can justifiably have, about the system failure-rate satisfying bound $b$, is the following constrained optimisation problem.
+An assessor observes all $n$ executions during testing are successful.
+Using the Klotz model, the CBI problem of determining the least amount of confidence the assessor can justifiably have, about the system \emph{pfe} satisfying bound $b$, is the following constrained optimisation problem.
 Consider the support $\mathcal R$ of the Klotz likelihood, defined by \eqref{eq_ranges_x_lambda} and depicted in Fig.~\ref{fig:fig_RegionR}.
 Let $\mathcal D$ be the set of all prior probability distributions over $\mathcal R$, and $0\leqslant p_l\leqslant \epsilon <b<\frac{1}{2}$.
-Then, the following theorem holds (generalisations in \ref{sec_proofThrm1}).
+Then, the following theorem holds (generalisation proved in supplementary material, \ref{sec_proofThrm1}).